-It is believed to be one of the first times such a camp has been offered, according to Leni Marshall, an intercultural development ambassador and professor in the UW-Stout English and philosophy department.
+It is believed to be one of the first times such a track has been offered, according to Leni Marshall, an intercultural development ambassador and professor in the UW-Stout English and philosophy department.
 Nine students participated.

 “Intercultural leadership is finding ways to connect people across cultural differences in ways that help acknowledge our differences and strengths,” Marshall said.
 “It’s about being aware enough of one’s own cultural beliefs and assumptions so that we can respond to differences in ways that respect other people’s values and still maintain our own.
 Intercultural leadership helps us work together and get things done.”

 Bringing intercultural leadership to the STEAM camp made sense given how teens nationally are showing great ability to lead, Marshall said.
 She noted the Parkland, Fla., teens leading the debate on gun violence after the shooting on Valentine’s Day that killed 17 students and teachers.

 “We’ve seen teens without any leadership experience step up.
 It’s exciting to imagine the possibilities if they had leadership training,” Marshall added.

 One activity at the camp was preflocking, a term Marshall created.
 Students walked, crawled or hopped in a space together, learning to follow each other and to lead.

 “At first, the lag time between when one person starts and when the whole group is moving is relatively long, as is the time between when one person stops and everyone stops,” Marshall explained.
 “As the group of people gets to know each other better their movements become more synchronous, and that lag time decreases.”